sebawita/KinveyChat/Tutorial/tutorial-07-finishing-touches.md

 * it allows the user to change any of the values - that is without the need to redo the whole conversation
 * it provides a mechanism to confirm the conversation, which allows the chatbot to complete the transaction

-There is a special type of a step `entities-confirmation`, which handles all of the above functionality in a simple, but elegant fashion.
+There is a special type of a step, `entities-confirmation`, which handles all of the above functionality in a simple, but elegant fashion.

 ### Add confirmation step